Sipos-Lucas-George/University/README.md

 # University Projeccts

-#### This repository contains all my projects throughout achieving my Bachelor's degree at *Babes Bolyai University*.
+#### This repository contains all my projects throughout achieving my Bachelor's degree at *Babes-Bolyai University*.

 ## List of courses: